 Inventing controls for world's first hybrid electric turbine

 This effort also hints at how work is evolving at GE.
 Tomorrow's engineer needs customer empathy to understand how customers get paid and what’s important to them culturally.
 We’ll need intellectual honesty to design the best solution with systems level thinking pervading each aspect of product design.
 This project took me out of my comfort zone of jet engine-based gas turbine controls, and by widening my perspective it made me a better engineer.
-It took GE out of its comfort zone too, and the company is better for it.
+It took GE Vernova out of its comfort zone too, and the company is better for it.

 Personally, working on the hybrid EGT was a rollercoaster with a fantastic ending.
 The beginning of the project was tumultuous; I recently had a son and said my final goodbyes to my father all while the initial hybrid control concepts were failing during simulation.
 As deadlines loomed I leaned heavily on what my parents and brother taught me: to persevere, and to plan your work and work your plan.
 I pivoted and massively simplified the design, focused on sprints with functional demonstrations every week or so, and we pulled through as a team.